licheez/pvWayNuGetsSolution/MsSqlLogWriterSolution/MsSqlLogWriter.Core/ReadMe.md

-# MsSQLLoggerService for .Net Core by pvWay
+# Ms SQL Log Writer for .Net Core by pvWay

 This nuGet exposes two log writer methods (one sync and one async) for persisting rich log rows into an Ms Sql database.
 This can be used in conjunction with the **[pvWay.MethodResultWrapper.Core](https://www.nuget.org/packages/MethodResultWrapper.Core/)** nuGet package for enabling this package to persist